133 Elegant And Mesmerizing Victorian Baby Names

 Bernard: Strong bear

-This sturdy name, meaning ‘strong bear’, can be softened to the sweet and friendly Bernie or Bern.
+This name, meaning ‘strong bear’ in German, can be softened to the sweet and friendly Bernie or Bern.
+The medieval theologian Saint Bernard of Clairvaux was a noteworthy namesake.

 81. Bert

 In the Victorian era, Bert was often used as a short form for Robert, Albert, and Bertram.
-But today, it stands strong as a stand alone name.
-Bert means ‘bright’.
+But today, it stands strong as a stand-alone name.
+Rooted in Old English, Bert means ‘bright’.
+The name continues to remain popular due to characters like Bert from Mary Poppins.

 82. Bram

 Honor the creator of the “Dracula” series by naming your son Bram after the author Bram Stoker.
-Bram means ‘father of multitude’.
+Bram means ‘father of multitude’ in Hebrew.

 83. Cassius